bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/faq.md

 The dress code for the wedding itself is semi-formal attire.
 Since we've seen many conflicting descriptions on the internet about what exactly that is, what we mean by this is: suits, jumpsuits, cocktail dresses, and long dresses are all good!
 (No one will be wearing a tux.)
 The welcome dinner and farewell brunch are both totally casual.

+#### What's this I hear about a recipe guestbook?

+For our guestbook, we'd love to collect your favorite recipe in addition to your signature. :)  We'll have a three ring binder to collect them all -- please bring your recipe on a standard 8.5x11 piece of paper; we'll have plastic sleeves to make inserting them easy.

 #### What are you doing about your names?

 We’ll both be keeping our names legally & for work!
 But socially, please feel free to refer to us as the Oberg Family. :)